jrpotter/notebook/notes/linkers/executable.md

 %%ANKI
 Basic
-In an executable object file, what exists between the ELF header and section header table?
+In an executable object file, what two entries exist between the ELF header and section header table?
 Back: The program header table and the sections.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1738637653610-->